FAQs about the Michigan Student Film Festival

 Q. What is the festival?

 Recognized by the American Film Institute as the longest-running K-12 student film festival in the nation, the Michigan Student Film Festival was founded by the non-profit DAFT (Digital Arts, Film and Television) as a showcase for Michigan students to demonstrate their skills and to network with one another and industry professionals.
-Admission is free and will take place once again at the DIA’s Detroit Film Theater on the last Saturday in April.
+Admission is free and will take place once again at the DIA’s Detroit Film Theater.
 You can learn more about the history of DAFT at this link.

 Q. How are the entries judged?

-On a Saturday in March, 40-50 volunteer judges convene in 10-15 viewing rooms to watch and discuss each entry (5 minutes max, which is why we ask entrants to let us know where to cue it up).
+In Round 1, 50-70 volunteer judges review entries online (5 minutes max, which is why we ask entrants to let us know where to cue it up).
 After each viewing, every judge completes a detailed review form which will be returned to the students—rarely done in film festivals!
+DAFT attempts to have at least 3-4 review each entry.

-Then the room leader facilitates a group recommendation for one of the following levels of recognition: Merit, Honor, Excellence and Best of Show.
+Then the room leaders facilitates a recommendation for one of the following levels of recognition: Merit, Honor, Excellence.

 Q. What does “Best of Show” mean?